shangxian1/webapi_assignment1/README.md

 # Assignment 1: Class Scheduler Application
-Class scheduler is a simple Node.js module to manage classes in a timetable in a school system.
-It allows users to add, remove and search for classes and tutors.
+Class scheduler is a simple Node.js module to manage classes in a school system.
+It allows users to add, remove, search and displays classes.

 # Getting Started
 ## Prerequisites